The Twins’ 10 Greatest Hitters

 Oliva’s career start in the majors is unparalleled.
 He was the first player to win batting titles in his first two years, became the first rookie to chalk up 200 hits, and tied a major league rookie mark (and set a franchise record which still stands) with 374 total bases.
 He won AL Rookie of the Year honors with a .323 average, 32 home runs and 94 RBIs—but was denied an AL MVP that instead went to Baltimore’s Brooks Robinson, who had slightly inferior offensive numbers.

 Throughout his career, Oliva led the AL five times in hits (twice collecting over 200) and four times in doubles; in 1966, he was one of just two hitters (the Orioles’ Frank Robinson being the other) to finish the year with a .300-plus average.
 He won a third batting crown in 1971, hitting .375 at the All-Star break before knee problems brought the number down.
 Unfortunately, the knees would prove to be his premature downfall; he would ultimately undergo seven operations, and his skills would quickly diminish into the mid-1970s.
-It cost Oliva a productive longevity that would have tipped the scales for many Hall-of-Fame voters to welcome him into Cooperstown.
+It cost Oliva a productive longevity that delayed his welcome into Cooperstown until 2021, via a Veterans’ Committee vote.

 Goose Goslin (1921-30, 1933, 1938)